If you’re an endurance athlete, like a runner or cyclist, you’ve probably heard of heart rate training. But what is it?

 There are five heart rate training zones, but most people will spend the bulk of their training time in zones two and three.

-- enter Zone three is your tempo zone.
+- he said Zone three is your tempo zone.
 This is the zone where you are pushing your limits, but you can still hold a conversation with your training partner.
 Zone three is 70-80% of your maximum heart rate.

-- follow site Zone five is VO2 max.
+- news Zone five is VO2 max.
 This is your spring or maximum effort zone.
 It’s the effort you would put in if a hungry lion were chasing you.
 Zone five is over 90% of your maximum heart rate.

 What Kind of Heart Rate Workout Can I do?